 Remark 4.2.
 Comparing Figure 4.1 and Figure 4.2, it appears that introducing the clustering process into the MHT framework (via the model hypotheses) has exacerbated the combinatorial increase in the number of hypotheses.
 Indeed, at every time increment, the number of hypotheses now expands twice in MHTC.
 However, because the numbers of measurements and targets are usually small (typically 1-4), the data association hypotheses can be formed and evaluated without much cost; on the other hand, each model hypothesis is relatively expensive, as it must be clustered.
-Also, although a relatively small fraction, $(\frac{1}{LM})$, of the generated hypotheses survive to the next step, generating all $(L^2\bar{M})$ guarantees these are the best available, notwithstanding the possibility that, for example, the (L + 1)th global hypothesis from time (k - 1) could have spawned a hypothesis that would be in the top L hypotheses at time k.
-Selection of the parameter L, then, must balance the expansion of hypothesis probability usually falls drastically over the first few hypothesis and thus good results may be obtained even with small L.
+Also, although a relatively small fraction, $(\frac{1}{LM})$, of the generated hypotheses survive to the next step, generating all $(L^2\bar{M})$ guarantees these are the best available, notwithstanding the possibility that, for example, the (L+1)th global hypothesis from time (k-1) could have spawned a hypothesis that would be in the top L hypotheses at time k.
+Selection of the parameter L, then, must balance the expansion of hypotheses with the aim of ensuring that all viable ones are maintained; in spike sorting applications, the hypothesis probability usually falls drastically over the first few hypothesis and thus good results may be obtained even with small L.